Use case

 What beatmakers can use it for

-These are the kinds of prompt-to-instrument jobs where the workflow is easiest to understand.
+These are the kinds of brief-to-instrument jobs where the workflow is easiest to understand.

 - 808-style bass instruments